linux-test-project/ltp/doc/developers/writing_tests.rst

       If ``make check`` does not report any problems the code still may be wrong, as ``checkbashisms.pl`` is used for checking only common mistakes.

+      For tips how to avoid bashisms see https://mywiki.wooledge.org/Bashism.

 Here there are some common sense style rules for shell

 * Keep lines under 80 chars